DouglasGraham-CS/Red-Vs-Blue-Project-2/README.md

 This part relates to the [Network Analysis](/Reports/Network_Analysis.docx) document found in the [Reports directory](Reports).

 We needed to run a systemctl command to start a sniff on our Kali VM which would start a tcpreplay over Kali's eth0 interface which we could then capture using Wireshark.
-We then used the captured data to solve the 3 following issues: "Time thieves" who were spotted watching YouTube during work hours, at least one Windows host infected with a virus, and illegal downloads which were occuring.
+We then used the captured data to solve the 3 following issues: "Time thieves" who were spotted watching YouTube during work hours, at least one Windows host infected with a virus, and illegal downloads which were occurring.
 These 3 issues are divided into the 3 sections which are covered in the report.